pekermilas/Coursera_Capstone/Capstone_Project_TheBattleOfNeighborhoods/Introduction.md

 foursquare data.
 By analyzing the food venues data, I intend to infer about following features of communities occupying these boroughs;

-<p> 1. **Diversity:** Variety of food venue origins in terms of their cuisine (i.e. African
-restaurant, Chines restaurant, etc.), indicate the diversity of the resident community.
+    1. **Diversity:** Variety of food venue origins in terms of their cuisine (i.e. African restaurant, Chines restaurant, etc.), indicate the diversity of the resident community.
-Therefore, segmentation of food venue types can provide a reasonable measure for comparing the diversity levels of Brooklyn and Queens.</p>
+    Therefore, segmentation of food venue types can provide a reasonable measure for comparing the diversity levels of Brooklyn and Queens.

     2. **Pace of Life:** Type of food venues in terms of their actual physical structure (i.e. restaurant, food track, etc.) may indicate the life style of residents in the area.
     At a relatively slow pace area one can expect to have more restaurants/cafes than pizza places or food trucks.

 - Next comparison will be among venues categorized under 'Art and Entartainment' section of foursquare data.
 By analyzing the venues data, I intend to infer about availability